 It appeals more by making you physically hurt.
 You may find it difficult to even get out of bed at this point, which will further aggravate the mental health problems you are feeling.

 Sweating and Shaking

-If you think you have an addiction, but you aren’t quite ready to get help yet, then that’s OK, too.
+If you think you have an addiction, but aren’t quite ready to get help yet, then that’s okay.
 Bookmark our page and return when you feel ready.
-Alternatively, contact one of our supportive advisors who will be able to talk you through potential future treatment options.
+You can contact one of our supportive advisors, who will be able to talk you through potential future treatment plans.

 Continuing to misuse cocaine can seriously impact your health long-term.
 To get help for cocaine misuse and quit drugs once and for all, call us today.
 Seeking treatment is the best first step you can take.
 We’re ready and waiting to help you find the most effective treatment for cocaine addiction.